-The decrease in net cash provided by operating activities for 2014 of \$7.2 million, or 2%, from 2013 was primarily due to a year-over-year change in working capital partially offset by growth in our core business.
-This year-over-year change in working capital primarily related to changes in (1) deferred site rental receivables, deferred revenue, restricted cash and other accrued liabilities.
-The change from 2012 to 2013 was due primarily to (1) our refinancing of our 7.75% Secured Notes, which resulted in lower cash interest payments and a decrease in restricted cash, and (2) other working capital fluctuations.
+The increase in net cash provided by operating activities for 2015 of \$21.9 million, or 8%, from 2014 was primarily due to (1) growth in cash revenues, including cash escalations that are subject to straight-line accounting and (2) a net benefit from a year-over-year change in working capital primarily related to changes in accounts receivable, deferred revenues and accrued income taxes.
+The decrease from 2013 to 2014 was primarily due to a year-over-year change in working capital partially offset by growth in our core business.
+This year-over-year change in working capital primarily related to changes in deferred site rental receivables, deferred revenue, restricted cash and other accrued liabilities.
 Changes in working capital and particularly changes in restricted cash, deferred site rental receivables, deferred rental revenues, accrued interest, or prepaid ground leases can have a significant impact on our net cash from operating activities, largely due to the timing of prepayments or receipts.